Camera on a tripod at a conference or event with an audience, illuminated by red and blue stage lighting.

 Working in television means designing for speed, pressure, and precision.
 Every production is different, so I begin by understanding how the show moves, who the collaborators are, and what challenges need to be addressed before the first take.

 My role is to create and manage sound solutions that work within the structure of a broadcast team—from planning and setup to execution and troubleshooting.
-That includes mixing dialogue, balancing music, integrating IFB and comms, or coordinating remote environments.
+That includes mixing dialogue, balancing music, integrating comms, or coordinating remote environments.
 I work closely with producers, engineers, and technical directors to make sure the audio is solid, seamless, and invisible to the viewer.

 Planning a broadcast?